Dev-Umisol/Dev-Umisol/README.md

 - 🔲 Land my first role as a Python Developer or Junior Software Engineer
 - 🔲 Complete the freeCodeCamp Scientific Computing with Python certification
-- 🔲 Build a data-focused project using Pandas and NumPy
+- 🔲 Build a data focused project using Pandas and NumPy
 - 🔲 Explore machine learning with Scikit-Learn and TensorFlow
 - 🔲 Start contributing to open source